 For the complete Microsoft documentation, follow:

-Click on Show network upload SAS URL
+Click on Show Azure SAS URL, copy its value.

 You can leave the Import data page open (in case you need to copy the SAS URL again) or click Cancel to close it.